 Sometimes math problems will give you a diagram of a shape, and you're supposed to find an area, angle measurement, or other dimension.
 Usually, the most logical answer based on what you see is correct.
 For example, if you're trying to find the measurement of a tiny-looking acute angle, you can rule out 80 degrees as an answer.

-On the calculator portion of the Math section, use the computing power of your calculator to its full advantage.
+Use the computing power of the calculator to its full advantage.
 If you come across questions about graphs of equations, use the graphing function.
-At the same time, don't overuse your calculator to the point where it's costing you more time.
+At the same time, don't overuse the calculator to the point where it's costing you more time.
 Be smart about when you need it and when it's faster to just do things the old-fashioned way.
 And if you haven’t already, review this list of formulas you should know for the SAT.

 If you start to do something crazy and complicated for a math problem, you’re probably going down the wrong path!
 The SAT tests simple concepts that are sometimes presented in weird formats.